aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

 ## ConnectorX

-We are going to connect the data source with this connection string URI and use the `cx.read_sql` function:
+We are going to connect the data source with the following connection string URI and use the `cx.read_sql` function:

 ```python